awsdocs/amazon-sagemaker-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 + [Enforce a Specific EI Accelerator for Training Jobs](#sagemaker-condition-ei)
 + [Enforce Disabling Internet Access and Root Access for Creating Notebook Instances](#sagemaker-condition-nbi-lockdown)

-### Control Access to Amazon SageMaker Resources by Using File System Condition Keys<a name="access-fs-condition-keys"></a>
+### Control Access to SageMaker Resources by Using File System Condition Keys<a name="access-fs-condition-keys"></a>

-Amazon SageMaker training provides a secure infrastructure for the training algorithm to run in, but for some cases you may want increased defense in depth\.
+SageMaker training provides a secure infrastructure for the training algorithm to run in, but for some cases you may want increased defense in depth\.
 For example, you minimize the risk of running untrusted code in your algorithm, or you have specific security mandates in your organization\.
 For these scenarios, you can use the service\-specific condition keys in the Condition element of an IAM policy to scope down the user to specific file systems, directories, access modes \(read\-write, read\-only\) and security groups\.

 **Topics**
 + [Restrict an IAM User to Specific Directories and Access Modes](#access-fs-condition-keys-ex-dirs)